RobotLocomotion/drake/doc/_pages/buildcop.md

 Occasionally there will be flaky tests or timeouts in the Mac nightly builds.
 While it is tempting to restart these builds to clear the errors, Mac resources are limited and restarting the long-running nightly builds may tie up resources needed for continuous builds.
-In addition, too many simultaneous Mac builds will increase the chances of timeouts and other flakes.
 Build cops should use their best judgement, keeping in mind the following guidelines:

 * If the nightly job is mirrored by a continuous job, don't re-run.
 * If the test passed last build, don't re-run.